 In contrast, other international players have made significant strides to force transparency of legal entities.
 The United Kingdom, for example, enacted legislation in March 2015 that requires U.K. companies to keep a register of people with significant control over the company (those individuals who own or control more than 25 per cent of a company’s shares or voting rights or who otherwise exercise control over a company or its management).
 In 2016, the United Kingdom published the world’s first fully open register of beneficial ownership.
 The U.K. has also committed to introducing a register of overseas companies that own U.K. property.
 The U.K. Government recently announced that it would not oppose an amendment to that legislation, which would expand the scope to U.K. overseas territories, such as the British Virgin Islands and the Cayman Islands.

 Just as significant, the European Union agreed to amend the Fourth Anti-Money Laundering Directive to strengthen the provisions requiring transparency of beneficial ownership.
-The amendments will 1) make public the beneficial ownership registers for legal entities, such as companies; 2) improve transparency on trusts for law enforcement, the professional sectors subject to Anti-Money laundering rules (e.g., banks, lawyers) and other persons who can demonstrate a legitimate interest; 3) improve connection of the beneficial ownership registers among EU Member States; and 4) lifting the anonymity on electronic money products (prepaid cards) in particular when used online.
+The amended directive, known as the Fifth Anti-Money Laundering Directive, requires Member States to 1) make public the beneficial ownership registers for legal entities, such as companies; 2) improve transparency on trusts for law enforcement, the professional sectors subject to Anti-Money laundering rules (e.g., banks, lawyers) and other persons who can demonstrate a legitimate interest; 3) improve connection of the beneficial ownership registers among EU Member States; and 4) lifting the anonymity on electronic money products (prepaid cards) in particular when used online.

 The Coalition for Integrity believes it is crucial that we achieve the following goals in the U.S.:

 - Require states to collect information about the beneficial owners of companies and trusts.